sem22-dev/react-todo-list/README.md

 # Features
 - Add new items to the list
 - Delete items from the list
-- Save the list to local storage
+- Keep track and display the actual time and date of the tasks you wrote
 - Retrieve the list from local storage on page reload

 # Acknowledgements